John Joseph Bittner: Cancer research

 By far, the greatest impact of Bittner's contributions to cancer research was the discovery in 1936, while working at the Jackson Lab, that a cancerous agent, which he called a "milk factor", could be transmitted by cancerous mothers to young mice while nursing.

 Bittner used two families of mice: in Family A, almost all the mice, across many generations, developed breast cancer; in Family B, cancer seldom occurred.
 He then took a number of newborn mice from Family A, away from their cancerous mothers, and set them to nurse with immune mothers in Family B. Next, Bittner took babies from the immune Family B and set them to nurse with cancerous mothers from Family A. The result was that the young mice switched their cancer tendencies.
 Three out of four mice, which came from healthy Family B, developed cancer and died of it, while those originally from Family A remained healthy.
 Bittner noted that something in mouse milk appeared to pass the disease along.
-In other words, nursing mice transmit this agent, or "Bittner virus," in their milk, which ultimately leads to tumors in their offspring.
+In other words, nursing mice transmit this agent, or "Bittner virus", in their milk, which ultimately leads to tumors in their offspring.

 In addition, Bittner felt that genetic and hormonal influences, along with the milk agent, contributed to the origin of cancer.
 In 1966, it was proven that Bittner's "milk factor" was a virus that remained dormant during the early life of the young mouse but produced cancer when hormonal conditions were right in middle age.
 The Bittner virus is now known as the Mouse mammary tumor virus (MMTV), a retrovirus. (see Timeline of Discovery 1936 under Oncovirus).

 In 1947-48, Bittner was president of the American Association for Cancer Research and was a member of their board of directors from 1945 to 1951.
-He also served on the editorial advisory board of Cancer Research from 1941-1957.
+He also served on the editorial advisory board of Cancer Research from 1941 to 1957.

 Throughout his career, Bittner served on numerous committees dealing with cancer research.
 During the summer of 1947, he was a member of the Medical Teaching Mission to Austria, sponsored by the Unitarian Service Committee, of the World Health Organization to "promote international exchange of medical and scientific knowledge."

 Bittner authored, or co-authored, over 240 papers on cancer research, and contributed chapters to several books.
 He lectured widely in this country and abroad and attended many national and international meetings.